Seyi-roboticist/OluwaseyiR.github.io/Projects/Robot_Design/README.md

 - Completion of aluminum fabrication for enhanced durability and performance.
 - Integration of a mobile chassis to expand the robot's operational capabilities.
+- Implementation of a real forward and inverse kinematics given my improved knowledge of robot kinematics, dynamics and control.

 ## Current Challenges
 - Damage laptop